Shoulder bursitis vaccine injury

 from the flu shot

 Do you have serious arm or shoulder pain following a vaccine?
 Flu shots, tetanus shots, MMR vaccines, and others can cause shoulder bursitis and other SIRVA related injuries.
 Vaccines are frequently injected into the deltoid muscle, which is the shoulder cap.
 If the injection is administered too high on the shoulder, the vaccine can penetrate a sensitive area called the bursa sac.
 If you suffered bursitis caused by a flu shot or other vaccine, you can seek compensation from the Vaccine Injury Compensation Program.
-Our vaccine injury lawyers have handled hundreds of vaccine injury claims resulting in shoulder bursitis.
+A vaccine injected into Bursa is one issue our vaccine injury lawyers have handled from the many hundreds of vaccine injury claims resulting in shoulder bursitis.
 Our legal fees are paid from the Vaccine Injury Compensation Program trust fund, not by our clients.

 Hear Cheryl's Vaccine Injury Story